Weself-ux/drosera-mcp-server/trap-examples/defi-automation/dormant-contract-trap/README.md

 # Dormant Contract Reactivation Trap

-A Drosera trap that monitors dormant or abandoned smart contracts (especially from rug-pulled or failed projects) and detects when they suddenly become active again, sending real-time alerts via Telegram.
+A Drosera trap that monitors dormant or abandoned smart contracts (especially from rug-pulled or failed projects) for dormancy detection and reactivation alerts, sending real-time alerts via Telegram.

 ## Overview